home-assistant/home-assistant.io/source/_integrations/netgear.markdown

 ### Speed test data

-The "Average Ping", "Downlink Bandwidth" and "Uplink Bandwidth" can be tracked by performing a speedtest every 30 minutes.
+The "Average Ping", "Downlink Bandwidth" and "Uplink Bandwidth" can be tracked by performing a speed test every 30 minutes.
 If these sensor entities are enabled they will first show as Unknown since the first speed test does only happen 30 minutes after the integration loads, previous results will be restored on subsequent restarts.
-The speed test intervall is chosen to be 30 minutes to not put unnesesarry load on the network.
+The speed test interval is chosen to be 30 minutes to not put unnecessary load on the network.

 ## Connected device entities